Here at Trafford Housing Trust, we understand that many of our customers suffer from mental health problems.

 To help our customers, we can provide information and guidance about mental health services through the NHS, social care and voluntary services.

 The confidential Infoline gives information on types of mental distress, where to get help, drug treatments, alternative therapies and advocacy.
-There are 140 local Minds providing local mental health services.
+One hundred forty local Minds (organisations) are providing local mental health services.

-The Mix provides judgement-free information and support to young people aged 13-25 on a range of issues including mental health problems.
-Young people can access the The Mix's support via phone, email, peer to peer and counselling services.
+The Mix provides judgement-free information and support to young people aged 13-25 on a range of issues, including mental health problems.
+Young people can access The Mix's support via phone, email, peer to peer and counselling services.

 ChildLine is a confidential service for children and young people up to the age of 19.
 You can contact a ChildLine counsellor for free about anything - no problem is too big or too small.

 Call 116 123 (24 hours a day, free to call)

 The Samaritans provide confidential, non-judgemental emotional support for people experiencing feelings of distress or despair, including those that could lead to suicide.
 You can phone, email, write a letter or in most cases, talk to someone face to face.

 Call 0161 357 1350 (Monday to Thursday, 8am to 8pm - Friday, 8am to 5pm)